Don Hudson: Career

-Hudson became the head coach in December 1971 when his predecessor, Dick Borstad, resigned.
+Hudson took a coaching and teaching job at predominantly white Macalester College in 1970.
+He was promoted to head coach in December 1971 when his predecessor, Dick Borstad, resigned after a 1–7–1 season.
+Hudson's team went 3–36 during his four seasons as head coach at Macalester.
+Hudson was the first African-American head football coach at a predominantly white college in the modern era.
 Macalester College barely publicized the milestone.
 As a result, other predominantly white schools were subsequently reported to have hired the first African-American head football coach in the modern era: Portland State University with the hiring of Ron Stratten in 1972 and Oberlin College with the hiring of Cass Jackson in 1973.
 Hudson was recognized for his breakthrough at half time of a Macalester game in October 2007.